awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 ## Enabling Lambda Insights in the Lambda console<a name="monitoring-insights-enabling-console"></a>

 You can enable Lambda Insights enhanced monitoring on new and existing Lambda functions\.
-When you enable Lambda Insights on a function in the Lambda console for a supported runtime, Lambda adds the Lambda Insights [extension](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) as a layer to your function, and verifies or attempts to attach the [https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchLambdaInsightsExecutionRolePolicy$jsonEditor](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchLambdaInsightsExecutionRolePolicy$jsonEditor) policy to your function's [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.
+When you enable Lambda Insights on a function in the Lambda console for a supported runtime, Lambda adds the Lambda Insights [extension](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) as a layer to your function, and verifies or attempts to attach the [https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchLambdaInsightsExecutionRolePolicy$jsonEditor](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchLambdaInsightsExecutionRolePolicy$jsonEditor) policy to your function’s [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.

 **To enable Lambda Insights in the Lambda console**